speakfriend/speakfriend/docs/stories.md

 ## Speakers:

 - As a speaker, I can be sure that my information is secure and that my ideas are only shown to organizations based on a specific criteria (example, I only want organizations within `city of x` to be able to see submissions)
+    - similarly, if I'm viewing the "page" for my submission, I want to be sure that no one can just input a simple id into a route to view my submission.
 - As a speaker, I can automatically be reminded when I have an upcoming talk.